ZERO PROOF: Feds Drop DWI, Reckless Charges Against Springsteen, Judge Orders $500 Fine

 Mautone gave him a week, anyway, and told him he could pay by check, credit card or online.

-Beyond that, Assistant U.S. Attorney Adam Baker said the government “believes it cannot sustain its burden of proof” that Springsteen was over the legal drinking limit – and, as a result, wasn’t driving recklessly.
+Beyond that, Assistant U.S. Attorney Adam Baker said the government “believes it cannot sustain its burden of proof” that The Boss was over the legal drinking limit – and, as a result, wasn’t driving recklessly.

-Baker said Springsteen initially refused a portable breath test at the Hook, which the judge noted isn’t required by law – nor admissible in court.
+Baker said Springsteen initially refused to submit to a portable breath test at the Hook, which the judge noted isn’t required by law nor admissible in court.

 Springsteen did give a breath sample after he was taken to the ranger station, the assistant U.S. attorney said.